The Advantages and Disadvantages of Ceramic Floor Tiles

 How long do ceramic floor tiles last?

 Ceramic floor tiles last 75 to 100 years.
-Resistance-wise, consider the nature of the material and the firing temperature, rather than the country of origin.
+Resistance-wise, consider the nature of the material and high firing temperature, rather than the country of origin.
 In other words, the tile’s resistance depends on the process used to shape and style it, its origin, not so much.

 So, be sure to ask the salesperson as much as you can about the tiles you'd like to have installed.
 The more you know, the better equipped you'll be to make informed decisions and choose a flooring that truly meets your needs and preferences.